OwlWilderness/se-2/README.md

  ![image](https://github.com/OwlWilderness/se-2/assets/98717833/277ea8c5-a445-4e1b-8971-22304bbc417a)

 ### Lock Key
-locks key so it can not be edited
+locks key so it can not be edited ever again (key does not have to have any svg strings)
 - Name: LockKey
 - Parameter 1 (string) : Key Name